Skip to content

 Multiple Languages Support

-The theme supports Ghost translations for different languages, which means if you set the site language to French, some parts of the theme will change to French, for example, button labels.
+The theme supports Ghost translations for different languages, which means if you set the site language to French, parts of the theme (e.g., button labels) will appear in French.

-On the other hand, having multiple languages on one website is not supported out of the box in Ghost, so the theme is.
+Multiple languages on a single site are not supported out of the box in Ghost, and the theme does not support this either.

 Posts Per Page